McKay DEI Committee

 Learning on a Limb

-Every spring high school students representing six Philadelphia area high schools, are invited to attend a half-day workshop exploring research at Penn’s Center for Musculoskeletal Disorders (PCMD).
-This “Learning on a Limb” program is a hands-on science and technology experience designed by PCMD and the McKay Diversity, Equity and Inclusion Committee to foster interest in the field of musculoskeletal research.
+Every spring, high school students representing six Philadelphia area high schools are invited to attend a half-day workshop exploring research at Penn’s Center for Musculoskeletal Disorders (PCMD).
+This “Learning on a Limb” program is a hands-on science and technology experience designed by PCMD and the McKay Representation and Anti-Discrimination Committee to foster interest in the field of musculoskeletal research.
 Small groups of students participate in hands-on research modules in the areas of histology, biomechanics, microCT, and cell culture.
-Students also are given the opportunity to network with PCMD trainees and faculty and become familiar with laboratories hosting summer researchers.
-A special thank you to Jamie Shuda, EdD, Director of Outreach, Education, & Research for the PSOM for helping arrange and participate in the event.
+Students are also given the opportunity to network with PCMD trainees and faculty and become familiar with laboratories hosting summer researchers.
+A special thank you to Jamie Shuda, EdD, Director of Outreach, Education, & Research for the PSOM for helping arrange and participate in the events.

 “I really enjoyed the variety of forms of lab work, it gave me a thorough perspective on the different sides of orthopedic work.
 I really enjoyed the biomechanics workshop and the hands on engagement in the cell-culture lab” - High School Participant